-The final session of the certificate will debut in Fall 2021.
 Please subscribe to TLED updates about upcoming equity training opportunities.

-Discover Your Blind Spots: Teach for All Students
+Session 1: Discover Your Blind Spots: Teach for All Students

 Through exercises, discussions, and presentations, faculty will strengthen their knowledge of equitable practices.
 We will explore a framework that will improve the retention and success of students from historically underserved communities.
 We will also discuss how to adapt teaching methods to engage students using equity designed principles.